emresertoz/PeriodSuite/README.md

 ph[3] contains the ODEs for the periods of the forms in ph[2].
 ```

-But the main bulk of the output, including the initial conditions and transition matricies between families, is written in the file `current.sage`, where it is read by `integrator.ipynb`.
+But the main bulk of the output, including the initial conditions and transition matrices between families, is written in the file `current.sage`, where it is read by `integrator.ipynb`.

 ### Path finder

 The integrator needs a path in the complex plane for every one of the systems it integrates.
-By default it will try the straigh path 0 to 1, it works most of the time.
+By default it will try the straight path 0 to 1, it works most of the time.
 However, if there are singularities along the way the computations might not terminate.
 In this case we recommend setting one of the following options on `PeriodHomotopy`:

     Magma> ph := PeriodHomotopy([f]: pathfinder1:=true);